aplteam/Tatin/docs/SyntaxReference.md

 Notes:

 * `MyUCMDs` is case independent, so specifying `[MYUCMDS]` or `[myucmds]` does not make a difference
-* Where the folder `MyUCMDs/` lives depends on your operating system
 * In case no name is specified after `[MyUCMDs]` the name of the sub-folder is derived from the package name
 * If you want to install multiple user command packages in one go you must not specify a name after `[MyUCMDs]`, otherwise an error is thrown